Hans5958/Black-MIDI-Meta/README.md

 You can read the docs on <https://hans5958.github.io/Black-MIDI-Meta> ([short link](https://px.tru.io/BMMetaDocs)).

+### Domino English Translation

+Domino is MIDI editor that is used for creating MIDI songs/musics.
+Domino is used by various blackers in the Black MIDI ecosystem.

+Since Domino is an abandonware, and it's original language is Japanese, many people tried to translate it using resource editing tools.
+Some of it are outdated, while others are incomplete.

+This repository is made to unify the translations made by community, while trying to complete it for easier usage.

+You can visit the repository [here](https://github.com/Hans5958/Domino-English-Translation/).

 ### List of Largest MIDIs

 This is a list for the large MIDI songs that the community has ever made.